cbrosius/homeassistant_eta_integration/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

-# ETA integration for Home Assistant
+# ETA Integration for Home Assistant
 Integration of ETA (Heating) sensors and switches to Home Assistant

 This integration uses the [ETA REST API](https://www.meineta.at/javax.faces.resource/downloads/ETA-RESTful-v1.2.pdf.xhtml?ln=default&v=0) to get sensor values and set switch states from the ETA pellets heating unit.

 This is a fork of [nigl's repo](https://github.com/nigl/homeassistant_eta_integration) with the following changes:
 - Friendly sensor names
+- Shows the current values for all sensors during configuration
+    - This makes it way easier to select the relevant sensors
 - Implemented Switches
 - Implemented Text Sensors (state of some endpoints, e.g. `Bereit` (`Ready`) or `Heizen` (`Heating`) for the boiler)
 - Implemented an error sensor, which activates if the ETA terminal reports at least one error